Visual studio code¶

 CMakePreset - How to? for Robotran projects¶

-By using CMake Tools extension, the user will not have to use manually
+By using CMake Tools extension, the user will not have to manually use

 the command cmake